FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Assemblies.md

 **Understanding of Game Engines**\
 3D contents for game engines have different characteristic than CAD files.
 So, we can not import everything directly without some rules.
 + Main Assembly files (for example a collaborative robot model) is equal to an **Actor Class**
 + Sub-Assemblies (for example gripper group of that collaborative robot) is equal to **Scene Components**.
 Because they do not have body or mesh.
 But they works like an empty/ghost volume to become a parent of couple mesh components.
+(You can think that they are some kind of div classes of HTML)
 + Parts (for example a bolt a plate of gripper group of that collaborative robot) is equal to **Static Mesh Components**.\
 Also, lots of CAD program features is avaible only for their ecosystem.